iterative/ldb-resources/documentation/Command-summary.md

         print(data_object_hash, flush=True)
 ```

-Because datasets are unordered collections, a sort operation is most useful when combined with a following filter operation such as `--limit`.
+Because datasets are unordered collections, an ordering or sorting operation is most useful when combined with a following filter operation such as `--limit`.

 ## LDB Query Language